-Although adopted as a 10 year Asset Management Strategy, annual revisions of the Strategy are carried out to ensure relevance in responding to government and our community.
+Although adopted as a 10 year Asset Management Strategy, annual revisions are carried out to ensure relevance in responding to government and our community.
 Specifically, with the review of the Community Strategic Plan, the development of each new Delivery Program and Resourcing Strategy every four years we need to ensure what we provide aligns with community objectives and priorities, and that the community understands the implications of these directions.

-Appendix A - Draft Asset Management Policy 2018
+Appendix A - Asset Management Policy 2018